Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.0 (No chance)
 			// Maximum: 100.0 (Highest chance)
 			"Medic Chance"				"33.3"

+			// The Mutant Tank creates a healing field visual effect around it when healing fellow special infected.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 0: OFF
+			// 1: ON
+			"Medic Field"				"1"

+			// These are the RGB values of the Mutant Tank's healing field's color.
+			// Note: Any value less than "0" will output a random color.
+			// Note: This setting can be overridden for specific players.
+			// --
+			// 1st number = Red
+			// 2nd number = Green
+			// 3rd number = Blue
+			"Medic Field Color"			"0,255,0"

 			// The Mutant Tank gives special infected this much health each time.
 			// Note: This setting can be overridden for specific players.